Samuel Davis Wilson: Career

 He moved to Philadelphia in 1905 and was a supporter of Rudolph Blankenburg's reform administration.
 In 1912, he directed Woodrow Wilson's campaign offices in Philadelphia.
 By 1927 he found work as an assistant to the city controller Will B. Hadley.
 This brought him in contact with Philadelphia political community.
 In 1930, he worked as a campaign manager for the Republican Gifford Pinchot’s gubernatorial campaign.
 This elevated his profile, leading him to a successful candidacy for city controller in 1931.
 He explored a run for the governor’s mansion in 1931 as a Democrat but dropped out and supported George Earle, who won the election.

 He entered the 1935 race for mayor as a Republican after the Democratic Party selected John B. Kelly Sr., a former Olympic rower and the father of Grace Kelly.
-With the unusually strong challenge from Kelly, Wilson’s campaign at one point resorted to anti-Semitic rhetoric, accusing Kelly of being beholden to Jewish interests.
+With the unusually strong challenge from Kelly, Wilson's campaign at one point resorted to antisemitic rhetoric, accusing Kelly of being beholden to Jewish interests.
 Wilson won the election, but by only 45,000 votes.
 This was one of the closest elections in Philadelphia history and a strong result for the Democrats in the reliably Republican city.

-As mayor, he clashed with Republican leaders and took on the Philadelphia Rapid Transit Company and UGI, the city’s gas operator.
+As mayor, he clashed with Republican leaders and took on the Philadelphia Rapid Transit Company and UGI, the city's gas operator.
 Though he campaigned against the New Deal prior to his election, he quickly became an open supporter of Franklin D. Roosevelt, lobbying for Philadelphia to host the 1936 Democratic National Convention.
 Wilson aligned himself with Philadelphia's burgeoning organized labor movement, establishing the Mayor's Labor Board, hiring the building trades' legal counsel M. Herbert Syme as city solicitor and firing the anti-labor police commissioner Kern Dodge.
 He attended union conventions and meetings and supported organizing drives.
 Wilson also took steps toward dismantling the Republican-controlled patronage machine in municipal government.
 Wilson made overtures to Black political self-determination as mayor, accepting invitations to speak at the National Negro Congress and canceling a parade celebrating the Italian invasion of Ethiopia following a Black-led boycott of Italian businesses over the issue.